MannLabs/SPARCStools/docs_source/pages/tutorials.rst

 Parsing and Stitching Data from Opera Phenix
 ============================================

-First you need to export your data from harmony and rename the path to eliminate any spaces in the name.
+First you need to export your data from Harmony and rename the path to eliminate any spaces in the name.
 Then you can run the following script to parses and stitch your data.

 .. code-block:: python